mariekyle/liminal-ebook-manager/docs/ARCHITECTURE.md

 Liminal is a self-hosted web application for managing your ebook library.
 It runs on your Synology NAS (or any Docker-capable machine), scans your book folders, extracts metadata, and provides a mobile-friendly interface for browsing and taking notes.

-**Key principle:** The app never modifies your book files.
-It only reads them to extract metadata.
+**Key principle:** The app only modifies your book files when you upload new books.
+Existing books are never modified—only read for metadata extraction.
 All app data (library index, notes, settings) lives in a separate SQLite database.

 ---